 Importance of Millets in India

-Millet’s historical connection with ancient Indian civilization
+Millet’s historical connection with ancient Indian civilisation

-Scientific data also suggests that the importance of Millets grains increased over time, even in ancient civilizations, for climatic reasons.
-The excavation and carbon dating of Indian archaeological sites notes a “significant change in crop pattern (from barley-wheat-based agriculture to ‘drought-resistant’ millet-based crops).”
-As per this report, the crop change is likely to result from deteriorated monsoonal conditions, especially in regions of current-day Gujarat, which have become drier over time.
+Scientific data also suggest that the importance of millet grains increased over time, even in ancient civilisations, owing to climatic factors.
+The excavation and carbon dating of Indian archaeological sites note a “significant change in crop pattern (from barley-wheat-based agriculture to ‘drought-resistant’ millet-based crops).”

 Millets types in India

-There are various types of Millets found in India; they include sorghum (Jowar), pearl millet (Bajra), finger millet (Ragi/Mandua), little millet (Kutki), Kodo millet (Kodo), barnyard millet (Sawa/Jhangora), foxtail millet (Kangni/Kakun), proso millet (Cheena).
+There are various types of Millets found in India; they include sorghum (Jowar), pearl millet (Bajra), finger millet (Ragi/Mandua), little millet (Kutki), Kodo millet (Kodo), barnyard millet (Sawa/Jhangora), foxtail millet (Kangni/Kakun), and proso millet (Cheena).

 Efforts made by India to promote Millet Grains